 Other programmes include landholdings management, corporate social responsibility schemes, net zero action plans and educational programmes.

-We also undertake a range of basic activities to strengthen environmental of chalk streams since 2015 through abstraction reductions and river restorations compliance and promote best practice, which includes the maintenance of a company environmental handbook, as well as monthly environmental communications and company environmental awareness events.
+We also undertake a range of basic activities to strengthen environmental compliance and promote best practice, which includes the maintenance of a company environmental handbook, as well as monthly environmental communications and company environmental awareness events.